dotnet/csharplang/proposals/safe-fixed-sized-buffers.md

 Fixed-size buffers are not subject to definite assignment-checking, and fixed-size buffer members are ignored for purposes of definite-assignment checking of struct type variables.

 When a fixed-size buffer member is static or the outermost containing struct variable of a fixed-size buffer member is a static variable, an instance variable of a class instance, or an array element, the elements of the fixed-size buffer are automatically initialized to their default values.
 In all other cases, the initial content of a fixed-size buffer is undefined.

+## Alternatives

+C/C++ has a different notion of fixed-size bufers.
+For example, there is a notion of "zero-length fixed sized buffers", which is often used as a way to indicate that the data is "variable length".
+It is not a goal of this proposal to be able to interop with that.